ProTitleUSA · Dallas County & all of Texas

 Two Owner Search and 30-Year Title Search

 Two products handle the deeper-dig scenarios.
 A Two Owner search extends the chain back through the previous owner — useful for refinances and transactions where you want comfort one level beyond the current vesting.
-A full 30-year search is the gold standard for commercial files and quiet title actions: the chain of title, easements, encumbrances, assignments, going back three decades.
+A full 30-year search is the gold standard for commercial files and quiet title actions: the entire chain of title, every easement, every encumbrance, every assignment, every release, going back three decades.

 Texas Title Search Pricing

-Dallas is one of the most efficient counties in the country, and pricing reflects that.
+Dallas is one of the easiest counties in the country to search quickly, and pricing reflects that.
 The reason is the title plant — Dallas County, like Harris and Travis, maintains a deeply indexed database of property records that lets a competent abstractor pull a chain in hours, not days.
 Below is what residential clients pay across Texas.

 Common Liens and Encumbrances Found in Dallas County